MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/PlatyPS/New-ExternalHelpCab.md

 ### None

-You cannot pipe values to this cmdlet.
+You can't pipe values to this cmdlet.

 ## OUTPUTS

 ### None

-This cmdlet does not generate output.
+This cmdlet doesn't generate output.
 The cmdlet saves its results in the output folder that the **OutputPath** parameter specifies.

 ## NOTES